Bringing Everything Together

 All'improvviso capisco - All of a sudden I understand

-รˆ caro, perรฒ รจ buono - It's expensive, but it's good
+รˆ caro, perรฒ รจ buono - It is expensive, but it is good

-Lui invece no - He, on the other hand, doesn't
+Lui invece no - He, on the other hand, does not

 Anche se piove - Even if it rains